TheBigRoomXXL/tinyfeed/docs/pipelining.md

 ## Advance Usage

 !!! info
-    This page is adressed to users with a good understanding of the terminal
+    This page is addressed to users with a good understanding of the terminal

 tinyfeed is designed to work with basic pipelining.
 In its default behavior, tinyfeed expects a list of whitespace-separated feed URLs as arguments and will output HTML directly to `stdout`.
 It can take its input from `stdin` and use redirection for its output. tinyfeed also provides flags to use files directly.
 This provides a variety of options to manage I/O.